 Funding from Central Government: Reductions in central government funding are set to continue for the foreseeable future.
-Appeals and business closures continue to represent a risk to business rates income, although we are in receipt of significant cash windfalls from renewable energy facilities which means that the Council's business rates income is well above target.
+In 2019/20, the Council is part of the North and West Yorkshire Business Rates Pool pilot.
+We are also in receipt of significant cash windfalls from renewable energy facilities which means that the Council's business rates income is well above target.
 This income remains in doubt as the government considers the future system of 100% business rates retention for local authorities, so the Council has resolved to earmark it for future growth related projects and to generate income and long-term savings in recurring costs.
-The Council's Programme for Growth aims to use this income to deliver the Councils priorities and to generate a return on investment to help drive self-sustainability.
-A suite of projects have been approved to achieve this.
+The Council's Programme for Growth aims to use this income to deliver the Councils priorities and to generate a return to help drive self-sustainability.

 Economic Climate: The economy continues to present challenges for the Council.
-Low Bank of England base interest rates continue to drive low returns on Council investments.
-Following Brexit, there continues to be some uncertainty in the economy and interest rates remain low.
-There is more positivity in the house building sector currently and Selby Council along with the Selby District Housing Trust continue to progress their housing development plans for the future.
-This increases demand on services including the waste and recycling service which could see increased costs as a consequence of higher collections.
-In addition, the future of the New Homes Bonus remains uncertain with Councils seeking to get more clarity on this.
+Low Bank of England base interest rates continue to drive low returns on Council investments with the impacts of the Brexit process creating additional uncertainty in the economy at present.
+Selby Council along with the Selby District Housing Trust continue to progress their housing development plans for the future which will increase demand on services including the waste and recycling service.
+This could see increased costs as a consequence of higher collections.
+In addition, the future of the New Homes Bonus remains uncertain with Councils continuing to seek more clarity on this.
+In addition, we have seen a reduction in recycling credits from North Yorkshire County Council from 2019/20 which presents a further financial challenge to delivering our services.
 Our financial strategy and plan recognise these challenges and seek to provide financial resilience through savings and efficiencies and through the use of reserves and balances where appropriate.
 For example using one-off resources to facilitate spend to save initiatives to deliver on-going savings and improved value for money.